ChainLynxRobotics/Romi-Projects/Task 1/Instructions.md

 Off the template command-based Romi project, create a command that will allow joystick or keyboard input to control the Romi drivetrain.
 Create commands to drive the Romi forward and rotate it a certain amount.

 ## Task Details - Part 1
+### Creating the project
+Use the WPILib VSCode extension to create a new [Romi template (not example) command-based project](https://docs.wpilib.org/en/stable/docs/romi-robot/programming-romi.html).
+You will need to select several options the most important is to enable desktop suport.
 ### Setting up the constants file
-In the constants file you several things, because the constatns are for the drivetrain you should add another class inside of constants called `DrivetrainConstatns`.
+In the constants file you need several things, because the constants are for the drivetrain you should add another class inside of constants called `DrivetrainConstatns`.
 The things that you need the the constants file are the drive speed, turn speed, the counts per encoder revolution, and the diameter of the wheels; the drive and turn speed should be a number between 0 and 1, however if it is to low the motors will not have enugh power to spin the wheels, the counts per revolution and wheel diameter can both be moved from the drivetrain, the only change that will need to be made is to convert the double being used to a distance in mm.

 <details>
     <summary>